 Pacific Ocean Giants

 Get Your Own Snorkel!

 The best thing I ever did was buy a snorkeling set and a set of flippers.
-I've used them in Africa, Hawaii and in lakes all over North America.
+I've used them in Africa, Hawaii, along the Canadian Pacific Coast, and in lakes all over North America.
 I recommend you carry a set around in the trunk of your car.
 You will never regret having them.

 Blow Up Boats

 I can't just call it a dinghy.
 When you need it, you have to blow it up.
 When you're out in the water, it blows up.
 There is no other way to describe these, but they are worth years of fun.